 Trading 212 Review

-- No news offered in mobile app.
+- Outside of the economic calendar events, no news headlines are offered in mobile app.

-Is Trading 212 Safe?
+Is Trading 212 safe?

 |Publicly Traded (Listed)||No|